Mickey-Zhaang/flask-template/README.md

 ## Author: Mickey Zhang

 ### Purpose
-This project serves as a Flask template designed for entrepreneurial software engineering purposes at Colby College (CS422).
+This project serves as a Flask template designed for entrepreneurial software engineering course (CS422) at Colby College .

 ## Initial Setup